abergs/docs-playground/src/guide/errors.md

 # Errors

-Welcome to the fun page!
-Here's a collection of the difference errors you might run into.
+While errors are never fun, we've tried our best to make it easy to debug why you're receing an error.
+Here's a collection of the difference errors you might run into and how to solve them.

 ## Problem Details